idaholab/moose/modules/contact/doc/content/source/constraints/ExplicitDynamicsContactConstraint.md

 solved at each node on the secondary surface using density and wave speed material properties and the velocities of the two surfaces in contact.

-For relevant, general equations, see [!citep](heinstein2000contact), in particular, Equations (15), (21), (26) and (29).
+For relevant equations, see [!citep](heinstein2000contact), in particular, Equations (15), (21), (26) and (29).

 !syntax parameters /Constraints/ExplicitDynamicsContactConstraint